Celarity Blog • Updated Dec 20, 2021

 Part IV – Finding Your Next Opportunity is part of a five-part series

-In Part III of this series, I examined the hiring cycle and provided insights into the estimated lengths of time associated with finding your next position.
+In Part III of this series, we examined the hiring cycle and provided insights into the estimated lengths of time associated with finding your next position.
 Now that you know factors that can impact your compensation and some hiring cycle estimates, let’s explore how to find your next leadership role.

 Be Clear on What’s Important to You

 Pursuing a new role allows you to re-evaluate what’s most important to you.
-So, before you begin your search, I recommend you take the time to ask yourself a few questions that will help you hone in on what’s most important.
+So, before you begin your search, we recommend you take the time to ask yourself a few questions that will help you hone in on what’s most important.
 There are no right or wrong answers.

 1. Appraise your Current and Previous Roles